tjex/ci-server-g26/README.md

 - [Essence Standard](#essence-standard)

 This repo is the codebase for a continuous integration server.
-The server acts as an automated build confirmation tool that communicates with Github on the success / faliure of commited code.
+The server acts as an automated build status reporting tool that communicates with Github on the functionality of commited code.
 The process is as follows:

 1. code is pushed to Github from a local repo
 2. Github registers the push and sends a json package to the server
 3. the server clones the repo,
 4. builds the resultant code,
-5. formats a response destined for Github and
+5. formats a response destined for Github based on the build result and
 6. sends the response (headers and json) back to Github

-The response back to Github contains the status of the build: either `error`, `faliure`, `pending` or `success`.
-This response is displayed alongside the commit in Github giving a visual indicator.
+The response back to Github contains the status of the build, which can either be `error`, `faliure`, `pending` or `success`.
+This response is displayed alongside the commit in Github.

 Through this process developers can work together with greater fluidity due to a shared, automated and established build and test environment.